e-Credit

 Five concepts are central for properly negotiating merchant service

 contracts.
-These are: contractually identifying which party bears the risk
+These are: contractually identifying which party bears the

 for each type of e-credit card transaction loss; securing contract